Unity-Technologies/ml-agents/docs/Python-API.md

 - `worker_id` indicates which port to use for communication with the environment.
 For use in parallel training regimes such as A3C.
 - `seed` indicates the seed to use when generating random numbers during the training process.
-In environments which do not involve physics calculations, setting the seed enables reproducible experimentation by ensuring that the environment and trainers utilize the same random seed.
+In environments which are deterministic, setting the seed enables reproducible experimentation by ensuring that the environment and trainers utilize the same random seed.
 - `side_channels` provides a way to exchange data with the Unity simulation that